Comparative studies of the Roman and Han empires: Political pattern

 In the field of comparative studies between empires, not just Rome and Han, Shmuel Eisenstadt's The Political System of Empires (1963) has been described as influential as it pioneered the comparative approach.
 In modern studies of imperialism, however, ancient China has generally been overlooked.
 In Scheidel's words, "[compared to the study of Europe and China in the early modern period] the comparative history of the largest agrarian empires of antiquity has attracted no attention at all.
 This deficit is only explicable with reference to academic specialization and language barriers".
-This changed with the emergence of the United States of America as effectively the only superpower in the world after the fall of the Soviet Union in the late 20th century.
-The event led to a renewed interest in empires and their study.
-For instance, the Roman Empire has occasionally been held up as a model for American dominance.
-The United States' hegemony is unprecedented in the modern system and thus the only illuminating cases can be found in pre-modern systems: "One difficulty with analyzing unipolarity is that we have mainly the current case, although examining Roman Europe and Han China could be illuminating."